shoebot/shoebot/doc/source/intro.rst

 --------------

-The most evident purpose of scripting is to automate repetitive tasks; for example, one could create an image with 2000 randomly positioned circles with two lines of code:
+The most evident purpose of scripting is to automate repetitive tasks.
+Using Shoebot, we can create an image with 2000 randomly positioned circles in two lines of code:

 .. shoebot::
     :snapshot: